xianmin/hugo-theme-jane/exampleSite/content/post/Jane-Theme-V3-Major-Update.md

 1. No `node_modules` - fewer dependencies make maintenance easier.
 2. Encourages users to modify the theme according to personal preferences for a more personalized website.
 3. Reading Experience is the top priority.
+4. Deploy once, focus on writing, no more hassle.